BY JOYCE DALL'ACQUA PETERSON

 By definition, a rare disease is one that affects fewer than 200,000 individuals in the United States.
 Because of the small population afflicted by any one illness, funding to investigate causes and treatments tends to be limited, slowing the discovery of potential therapies.
 Yet with over 7,000 recognized rare diseases, an estimated 350 million people worldwide are affected at any given time.

 Teams of scientists and clinicians, armed with technologies that use laboratory mice to fast-track drug discovery and testing, are coming to the rescue.
-In just the past year, several new treatments targeted at rare genetic diseases have come available:
+In just the past few years, several new treatments targeted at rare genetic diseases have come available:

 December 2017: The U.S. Food and Drug Administration approved the first drug to treat children and adults with spinal muscular atrophy (SMA): nusinersen, produced by the Biogen pharmaceutical company as Spinraza.
 In clinical trials, children who normally would have succumbed to their disease were not only alive but reaching major developmental milestones.This successful therapy derives from a mouse model developed by Cat Lutz, Ph.D., director of the Jackson Laboratory (JAX) Rare and Orphan Disease Center, in collaboration with the SMA Foundation and researchers at Columbia University and Regeneron Pharmaceuticals Inc.